kevin137/kisa/SLTA_notes_Class03.md

 to explore the possible space of solutions.
 Things like optimization and projection might guide the search.

-To continue we will make some specfic choices
+To continue we will make some specfic choices,

 First let's take the hypothesis space H to be linear functions ...